Sugar Land Modification Attorney

 Child Custody Modification

 Texas law allows modifications in a child custody order upon a showing of material and substantial change in a parent’s circumstances if the modification is shown to be in the best interests of the child.
-Courts have ruled that remarriage, a disabling medical condition, criminal acts, or change of residence are sufficient to cause to consider a modification.
+Courts have ruled that remarriage, a disabling medical condition, criminal acts, or change of residence are sufficient cause to consider a modification.

 Circumstances that may support a child custody modification include: